De Havilland Gipsy Six: Design and development

 The De Havilland Engine Company had hoped to produce a version of the basic engine capable of utilising a hydraulically actuated variable-pitch (VP) airscrew based on the American Hamilton "Bracket-Type" in time for the 1934 MacRobertson Race.
-Since there was so little time to perfect this installation, as a compromise a FrenchRatier variable pitch airscrew was fitted to the Comets' "R" engines; this utilised a simple air-filled bladder for a once-per-flight automatic pitch change.
+Since there was so little time to perfect this installation, as a compromise a French Ratier variable pitch airscrew was fitted to the Comets' "R" engines; this utilised a simple air-filled bladder for a once-per-flight automatic pitch change.
 Later on, Comets were fitted with the Series II engine, which eliminated this crude system.
 Power for the "R" was increased to a takeoff rating of 223 hp by increasing the compression ratios from 5.25:1 to 6.5:1, while fitting aluminium alloy cylinder heads, domed-pistons and modified valve gear.
 Production of the basic fixed-pitch Gipsy Six unit began in 1934, with the engines rated at 200 hp at 2,400 rpm for takeoff.
 The DH86 Express airliner prototype which first flew on 14 January 1934 was fitted with four Gipsy Six engines.
 By the end of 1934 a total of 14 production examples had been built, flown and delivered to various customers including Holymans and Qantas in Australia, each fitted with four Gipsy Six engines, requiring engine production to have reached at least 60 by that time.